WorldBrain/Legacy-Research-Engine/README.md

 # WorldBrain's (Re)search Engine

-Welcome to the WorldBrain project.
-We want to work on the goal of an increased (scientific) literacy in our global society through a better information quality on the internet.
+**Welcome to the WorldBrain project.
+We work on the goal of an increased (scientific) literacy in our global society through a better overall information quality on the internet.**

-**WorldBrain is an open-source project that aims to battle (scientific) misinformation by developing open source search tools for professional web-researchers like science communicators, STEM students, journalists and librarians and online debaters to find, rate and share qualitative and trustworthy web content/notes with their friends, followers and the public.** ([Watch the 3.5 min Vision Video](http://worldbrain.io/vision))
+Doing so by developing open-source search tools for professional web-researchers like science communicators, (STEM-) students, journalists, librarians and online debaters to effortlessly find, rate and share qualitative and trustworthy web content/notes with their friends, followers and the public.

+With the software we build, we aim to gather a diverse community of people that loves working with fact-based and intellectually honest information. ([Watch the 3.5 min Vision Video](http://worldbrain.io/vision))

-**Our first software,** The (Re)search engine, is an open-source search engine for a user’s digital knowledge.
-It lets them full-text search all the pages they visited and bookmarked, as well as other places like Evernote, Pocket, Google Drive, Asana, Mendeley etc. ([Watch 2 min Intro Video](http://worldbrain.io/intro)) ([DOWNLOAD HERE](http://worldbrain.io/download))
+**Our first tool,** The (Re)search engine, is an open-source search engine for a user’s digital knowledge.
+It lets them full-text search all the pages they visited and bookmarked, as well as other places like Evernote, Pocket, Google Drive, Asana, Mendeley and many more. ([Watch 2 min Intro Video](http://worldbrain.io/intro)) ([DOWNLOAD HERE](http://worldbrain.io/download))

 ## Table of Content